 You are a firebrand in the hands of the Living God.
 Our distinct honor is to bring others before God’s altar and He will set them on fire with Himself, for our God is a consuming fire.
 His fire cleanses, purifies and is a fiery, passionate love.

 “The Kingdom of God does not come when the seats are full; it comes when the bowls are full!” – Jeremiah Johnson 10/14/2018

-A generation of young, truth seekers need our prayers, not our opinions or judgments.
+A generation of young, truth-seekers desperately need our prayers, not our opinions or judgments.
 Go heap some coals today!

 Want more readings of this nature?
 Find them in my devotional activity journal Lion in My Garden.

 Christian author and inspirational speaker of truth that makes the darkness tremble.
 Author of two non-fiction books at https://linktr.ee/TattooedKing

 Well-done!
 Thank you for this insightful word from The Word.
 May God continue to bless your writing life in Christ.